dajiaji/hpke-js/README.md

 A TypeScript <a href="https://datatracker.ietf.org/doc/html/rfc9180">Hybrid Public Key Encryption (HPKE)</a>
 implementation build on top of <a href="https://www.w3.org/TR/WebCryptoAPI/">Web Cryptography API</a>.
-This library works for both browser-based applications and node.js based applications.
+This library works on both web browsers and Node.js (Currently Deno is not supported).

 ## Index